peeraponw/agent_benchmark/README.md

 # AI Agent Frameworks Comparison Project

-A comprehensive evaluation and comparison of leading Python AI agent frameworks across standardized tasks and metrics.
+A comprehensive evaluation and comparison of leading Python AI agent frameworks across standardized use cases and metrics.

 ## 🎯 Project Overview